Josh Emmanuel: Ipswich Town

-Rotherham United (loan)

 Emmanuel joined Rotherham United on a season-long loan deal on 13 July 2017.
 He made his Rotherham United debut, starting the match and playing the full 90 minutes, in a 2–0 loss against Fleetwood Town in the opening game of the season.
 He went on to make 31 league appearances for Rotherham as the club earned promotion to the EFL Championship, and was voted the club's young player of the year.

-Shrewsbury Town (loan)

 In August 2018 Emmanuel joined Shrewsbury Town on loan for the 2018–19 season.
 He made 14 league appearances for the Shrews before returning to Ipswich on 18 January 2019, after being recalled from his loan spell.

 Bolton Wanderers

 On 2 September 2019, Emmanuel joined Bolton Wanderers on a contract until the end of the season, following his release from Ipswich Town a few hours earlier.
 He made his debut on 14 September, starting against Rotherham United in a 6–1 defeat.
 On 26 June it was announced Emmanuel would be one of 14 senior players released at the end of his contract on 30 June.